sandner-art/100-Scientific-Visions-Hub/setup.md

 3. **Add progress.md file** in the papers/ folder using the provided template
 4. **Alternative identification methods**:
    - Add `100-scientific-visions` as a GitHub topic
-   - Use SC- prefix in repository name (legacy support)
-   - Include "100 Scientific Visions" in repository description

 **For repositories you DON'T want tracked**: Simply don't add any of the above identifiers.